Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Applications in semidefinite and sum-of-squares optimization

 It is well-known that $p(x) \in \SOS_{n,2d}$ if and only if there exists a PSD matrix $Q \succeq 0$ such that~\cite{blekherman2012semidefinite,bernard2009moments}

 where

-is the vector of monomials of $x$ of degree $d$ or less.
+is the vector of monomials in $x$ of degree $d$ or less.
 One fundamental computational challenge in optimization over $\SOS_{n, 2d}$ is that the parameterization~\eqref{eq:SOSpsd} requires a ${n+d \choose d} \times {n+d \choose d}$ PSD matrix.
-This may be prohibitive even for moderate size $n$ and $d$.
-Numerous efforts have been devoted to improve the scalability of SOS optimization~\cite{weisser2018sparse,gatermann2004symmetry,waki2006sums,zheng2018sparse,zheng2018fast}.
-A recent notion is so-called \emph{scaled diagonally dominate sum-of-squares (\SDSOS)}~\cite{ahmadi2019dsos} that is based on $\mathcal{FW}^n_2$.
+This may be prohibitive even for moderate sizes $n$ and $d$.
+Numerous efforts have been devoted to improve the scalability of SOS optimization~\cite{weisser2018sparse,gatermann2004symmetry,waki2006sums,zheng2019sparse,zheng2018fast}.
+A recent notion is so-called \emph{scaled diagonally dominant sum-of-squares (\SDSOS)}~\cite{ahmadi2019dsos} that is based on $\mathcal{FW}^n_2$.

 Motivated by~\cite{ahmadi2019dsos}, we define a block version of \SDSOS~based on $\mathcal{FW}^n_{\alpha,2}$, which offers an improved inner approximation of $\SOS_{n,2d}$. \begin{definition} Given a partition $\alpha = \{k_1, k_2, \ldots, k_g\}$ with $\sum_{i=1}^g k_i = {n+d \choose d}$, we call a polynomial $p(x)$ in $n$ variables and of degree $2d$ as $\alpha$-$\SDSOS_{n,2d}$, if it can be represented as